 My friend asked himself what he would have done differently.
 He said that he would not skip the early refueling stops the next day and the next time around.
 He stopped at a local REI that evening and picked up a desert running hat with a “Kalahari” flap to protect his neck from sunburn.
+He unloaded some just-in-case supplies from his backpack.
 Each day after his run, he scanned Google Maps for alternate routes and aid stops for the next day.
 And he informed friends in the area that he might need additional support.
 In the end, he didn’t find alternate routes (in rural Texas, there really aren’t any), but he had a plan, and a volunteer SAG crew showed up to refill his water, ice, running gels, and sunscreen for the stretch from Temple to Waco, all for the low price of a selfie.

 If your fitness business launches its new programs on time, it will be not just a miracle, but a statistical anomaly.
 Nearly every business experiences delays.
 Permits not being granted in time for a holiday-specific planned grand opening.
 Sewer problems during store renovations.
 Discovering that a cigar shop has moved in two stores down from you and people are avoiding your entrance because of it.

 Whatever it is, work it into your plan, so that even if permits are granted late, the entire strip mall smells like rotten cabbage (except for the cigar shop), and you have to argue with the landlord, you have a “Plan B” and the show can go on.